shakfu/pyhola/README.md

 The HOLA algorithm is part of the [libdialect](http://www.adaptagrams.org/documentation/libdialect.html) module of the adaptagrams library.

+This project provide a targeted pybind11 wrapper for the HOLA algorithm, and tries to provide a pythonic api along the way.

 Note that the the adaptagrams library provides a comprehensive swig-based python wrapper which is likely useful for most use-cases.

-This project provide a targeted pybind11 wrapper for the HOLA algorithm, and tries to provide a pythonic api along the way.
+This also can be built in this project if `swig` is available.

 `pyhola` and the adaptagrams swig-based python wrapper have been used successfully in the [py2max project](https://github.com/shakfu/py2max), to provide auto-layout capability of programmatically generated Max patches.

+Note that this project builds against [my fork of the adaptagrams project] (https://github.com/shakfu/adaptagrams) which provides cmake-based building.

 ## Status